My name is Sandy and life for me has felt like a series of earthquakes. Every time I feel like...READ MORE

 - Apply for admission by completing an initial screening and interview.
 To get started, call (816) 348-3287.

-- Complete an in-depth intake interview and assessment with members of our clinical program team.
+- Complete an in-depth intake interview and assessment with members of our program team.

-- Once observation period is complete, the clinical program team will determine the applicant’s readiness for admission into the program.
+- The program team will then determine the applicant’s readiness for admission into the program within 24 hours.

 Why the Women’s Center began